-This story is by Kacy Hogg and was part of our 2021 Spring Writing Contest.
+This story is by Kacy Hogg and won an honorable mention in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 Secrets.
 They spilled out of people faster than their guts when sliced down the middle.
 His ears hissed with their noise, a ceaseless buzzing as the Whisperer spoke in sour breaths.
 There were always Whisperers, those who came to tell him their secrets.
 In fact, the cobblestone path and the twisting wooden staircase they had to climb to come visit had been worn down so violently from repeated use that if one was not careful, they’d lose their head.